 13. Comfortable Chair

-No matter what type of freelancer you are, a comfortable chair is crucial.
+A comfortable chair is crucial no matter what type of freelancer you are.
 This is one piece of graphic design equipment that I don’t recommend you cheap out on.

 If you had told me a year ago that I’d own a $350 chair, I wouldn’t have believed you.
-Yet, I was starting to get to the point where I was getting back pain from my $20 swivel chair that I had been using prior.
+But I was starting to get back pain from my $20 swivel chair that I had been using then.

 An ergonomic chair is one product that you’ll definitely want to spend your money on.